 Hobart is located about a 4.30 hours drive from Stanly and Launceston is about 2.30 hours drive.
 If you haven’t booked your flights yet, then I suggest flying into Hobart and flying out of Launceston (If possible with your home destination).
 Sometimes if however super expensive to only buy one-way tickets, or certain airports at certain times can be super expensive as well.
 So have a look before you book to make sure what works for you.
 It can be done either way, as a 4.30-minute drive is still easily done.

-When I first traveled to Tasmania I absolutely fell in love with this island.
+When I first travelled to Tasmania I absolutely fell in love with this island.
 It is so much more beautiful and impressive then you can imagine!
 I hope that my Tasmania itinerary 10 days helped you plan your trip.
 Of course, can you change it as you like, and shorten and extend it where necessary.

 PLANNING TO GO TO AUSTRALIA?
 THEN CHECK OUT SOME MORE TRAVEL TIPS HERE: